txt/plm18/doc/project.md

 Puppies are fixed in number  at the start of the game.
 Some countries have lots of puppies, some have none.
-The occurence of puppy-less countries is spread out evenly across the world.
+The occurrence of puppy-less countries is spread out evenly across the world.

-You will code a team of 4  walking the earth looking for puppies, which you will collect and return to Puppyland.
+You will code a team of 4  walking the earth looking for puppies, which you will collect and return to PuppyLand.
 Once you get home, you can go out again to get more.

-Points increase the faster more of your team bring home more pupiies.
+Points increase the faster more of your team bring home more puppies.
 Points decrease if (say), only one of you gets back, empty handed, after a very long time.

 ### Team Members